January

 What Vegetables to Force in January

-Chicory can be forced indoors, in a minimum temperature of 10 deg C (50 deg F).
-Plant the roots vertically in moist peat or compost in boxes or pots.
-Cover the roots with 2.5cm (1 in) peat or compost and encase the pot in a black polythene bag to exclude all the light.
-In a about a month's time you will be rewarded with delicious, fat and creamy white chicons.
+Chicory can also be forced undercover, with a minimum temperature of 10 deg C (50 deg F).
+Plant the roots vertically in moist light compost in a large pot or box.
+Cover the roots with 2.5cm (1 in) of compost and cover the pot with a thick black polythene bag to exclude all light.
+After about 4 weeks you will be rewarded with delicious, fat and creamy white chicons.

 Enjoying Fresh Herbs in January